ARQ284/Data-Science-Portfolio/Roulette/Roulette Simulation.md

 ![](Roulette_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 A quick check of the consecutive spins for each color is as follows.
-Red and black decay at an expected rate for a random event.

 ``` r
 spins %>%